 How to Use Walking Poles Correctly

-Let’s break down the proper use of walking poles in three main categories.
-First, it’s important to know how to choose your walking poles—what you should pay attention to.
+Let’s break down the proper use of walking poles into three main categories.
+First, knowing how to choose your walking poles is essential—what you should pay attention to.
 Second, we’ll look into how to set up your poles.
-Lastly, we’ll discuss the best ways to use your walking poles on the actual trail.
+Lastly, we’ll discuss the best ways to use your walking poles on the trail.

 How to Choose Walking Poles

 There are dozens, if not hundreds, of different walking poles on the market today.
-Navigating this huge offer can be daunting, but it’s easier than you might think.
-Basically, there are just a few things you need to consider when choosing the best walking poles for you.
+Navigating this vast offer can be daunting but easier than you might think.
+You need to consider a few things when choosing the best walking poles for you.

 1. Single or a pair?

 Do you want a single hiking staff or a pair of hiking poles?
-I would personally recommend getting a pair of poles, which is also what this post is about.
+I recommend getting a pair of poles, which this post is about.

 2. What is the correct length?

-You can use a simple rule of thumb to figure out the correct height for walking poles.
-When you’re holding the handgrip and the tip of the pole touches the ground, your elbow should be at a 90-degree angle.
+You can use a simple rule of thumb to determine the correct height for walking poles.
+When holding the handgrip and the pole’s tip touches the ground, your elbow should be at a 90-degree angle.
 That’s it!